 Your credit report may contain errors or inaccuracies.
 You should go over your credit report once you receive it so that you can dispute any error as soon as possible.
-Inaccuracies in your credit report can lower your credit score.
-You might get a higher interest rate than what you’re supposed to get if you don’t deal with the errors before applying for an auto loan.
+Mistakes in your credit report can lower your credit score.
+You might get a higher interest rate than what you’re supposed to if you don’t deal with the errors before applying for an auto loan.

 It’s ideal to do business with a lender located near where you live.
 It’s more convenient this way.
-But that doesn’t mean, though, that you can’t look for lenders in other areas of Washington.
+However, that doesn’t mean, though, that you can’t look for lenders in other areas of Washington.

 Find a lender that has enough experience in helping people with bad credit.
 Consider looking in banks, credit unions, dealerships and online lenders for the best deal.
-You can search in the Internet, in your city’s directory or by asking for recommendations from friends and family.
+You can search on the Internet, in your city’s directory or by asking for recommendations from friends and family.